medikoo/xlint/README.md

 ## Support for other linters

 Internal architecture of XLint is well modularized.
-Other linters can be handled by XLint, by introdiif report procesor module that translates output report into XLint supported format is provided:
+Other linters can be handled by XLint, by introducing report procesor module that translates output report into XLint supported format:

 ```javascript
 // Custom linter handler